 Amazon CloudFront is one of the most popular CDN for various users since it is a part of Amazon Web Service.
-By the power of AWS data centers all around the world, CloudFront could provide static content faster than ever.
+With the power of AWS data centers all around the world, CloudFront can provide static content faster than ever.
 It is also possible to apply an SSL certificate along with the CDN by using Amazon Certificate Manager.

 Please check the website connectivity by accessing it through the web browser.

 Go the AWS CloudFront console, and create a new distribution.

 Fill the form up with the temporary domain you've set for the web.